 This site is on the western outskirts of Kilkenny.
-It is bounded along the south by the Kennyswell Road and a semi-Kennyswell area of a single field laid out as rough grazing.
 The site is predominantly agricultural land with a cluster of domestic houses along the Kennyswell Road.
 The landscape is comprised of a low hill in the centre of the site with falls to the west, east and north where a substantial stream (Breagagh River) runs between Crokershill townland and Bishops Demesne townland to the north.